 The pain of neuralgia is usually very severe and can be debilitating.
 If you experience such pain, you should see your doctor as soon as possible, especially when the pain is not helped by over-the-counter medications.

 You should also see your doctor if you suspect you have shingles.
 In addition to the pain of neuralgia, shingles causes a red, blistering rash.
 It is usually on the back or abdomen, but may also be on the neck and face.
 Shingles should be treated as soon as possible to prevent post-infectious complications, such as postherpetic neuralgia, which can cause debilitating lifelong pain.

 When you see your doctor for neuralgia, you can expect to be asked a series of questions about your symptoms.
-Your doctor will want you to describe the pain and to tell him or her how long the pain has been a problem.
+Your doctor will want you to describe the pain and to tell them how long the pain has been a problem.
 You will also need to inform your doctor of any medications you are taking and of any other medical issues you have.
 This is because neuralgia may be a symptom of another disorder like diabetes, MS, or shingles.

-Your doctor will also perform a physical exam to pinpoint the location of the pain, and if possible, the nerve causing it.
+Your doctor will also perform a physical exam to pinpoint the location of the pain and, if possible, the nerve causing it.
 You may also need to have a dental exam.
 If the pain is in your face, your doctor may want to rule out other possible dental causes, such as an abscess.
 An abscess is a bacterial infection of the tooth that causes a very painful toothache, along with other unpleasant symptoms like pus and tissue swelling.
 Left untreated, it can lead to extremely serious, life-threatening complications.

 If your doctor is able to pinpoint the cause of neuralgia, your treatment will focus on the underlying cause.
 If the cause is not found, treatment will focus on relieving your pain.

 Potential treatments may include:

 - surgery to relieve the pressure on the nerve, which could be caused by blood vessels, bones, ligaments, or tumors